spring-media/adsolutions-implementationReference/peculiar/nativeTrigger.md

 ### A suitable situation would be:

 The marketer books a campaign for advertiserA (1234) und advertiserB (5678).
-When the adcall is done and advertiserA gets delivered the adserver counts an impression for him.
+When the adcall is done and advertiserA gets delivered, the adserver counts an impression for him.
 Also the integration sends the data as described, the rendering can happen.

-Because the marketers bookings have the same conditions the adserver also delivers 50/50 of both advertisers.
+Because the marketers bookings have the same conditions, the adserver also delivers 50/50 of both advertisers.
 If you change condition by adding key/value targeting, duration or else you may alter that.
-Using target may be useful for pages like "special" using the same group or separating sport events like:
+Using target might be useful for pages like "special" using the same group or separating sport events like:

-DFB-Pokal
+ - DFB-Pokal
-Champions League
+ - Champions League
-Europa League
+ - Europa League
-Nationalmannschafts-Spiele
+ - Nationalmannschafts-Spiele

 ### <Code\>